-Jim Potvin, PhD, is the founder and owner of Potvin Biomechanics Inc. He worked as an Ergonomist at General Motors and was an Assistant Professor in the Department of Human Biology and Nutritional Sciences at the University of Guelph (1992-1997), then Assistant and Associate Professor in the Department of Kinesiology at the University of Windsor (1997-2006), then Associate Professor and Professor in the Department of Kinesiology at McMaster University (2006-2015).
-He has been providing ergonomics and biomechanics consulting services since 1988.
+Jim Potvin, PhD, worked as an Ergonomist at General Motors and was an Assistant Professor in the Department of Human Biology and Nutritional Sciences at the University of Guelph (1992-1997), then Assistant and Associate Professor in the Department of Kinesiology at the University of Windsor (1997-2006), then Associate Professor and Professor in the Department of Kinesiology at McMaster University (2006-2015), where he is now Professor Emeritus.
 He’s taught over 65 university courses.
 He’s a co-founder of and currently teaches courses in, the University of California Berkeley COEH Online Ergonomics Program.
 Jim was a Board Member of the Canadian College for the Certification of Canadian Ergonomists (2014-17) and their President in 2017.

-Jim received the Research Partner Award by USCAR in 2012, and The Sir Frederic Bartlett Award for outstanding contributions to ergonomics/human factors research by the Chartered Institute of Ergonomics & Human Factors in 2018, and the International Ergonomics Association (IEA) Triennial Outstanding Educators Award in 2021.
+Jim received the Research Partner Award from USCAR in 2012, The Sir Frederic Bartlett Award for outstanding contributions to ergonomics/human factors research from the Chartered Institute of Ergonomics & Human Factors in 2018, and the International Ergonomics Association (IEA) Triennial Outstanding Educators Award in 2021.

 - Provide launch ergonomists for manufacturing

 - Experience launching vehicles for major automotive companies since 2003

 - Perform workplace injury risk evaluations

 - use standardized ergonomic tools for task analyses

 - Establish proactive ergonomics processes

 - Office ergonomics